jc141x/jc141-bash/setup/arch.md

     ```sh
     sudo pacman-key --lsign-key cc7a2968b28a04b3
     ```
-4. Force refresh (even if apparently in date) all packages and update
+4. Force refresh all packages (even if in-date) and update

     ```sh
     sudo pacman -Syyu